ncsa/Delta_doc/docs/source/user_guide/software.rst

       The Jupyter notebook executables are in your ``$PATH`` after loading the ``anaconda3`` module.
 If you run into problems from a previously saved Jupyter session (for example, you see paths where you do not have write permission), you may remove this file to get a fresh start: ``$HOME/.jupyter/lab/workspaces/default-*``.

-      Follow these steps to run Jupyter on a Compute compute node:
+      Follow these steps to run Jupyter on a compute node (CPU or GPU):

       #.
 On your local machine/laptop, open a terminal.